morrowind-modding/tes3cs-manual/content/actors/animation/animation-sound.md

 > | SoundGen: Scream | (sound for monster getting hit, dying, attacking) |
 > | SoundGen: Land   | (sound when creature or character body hits the ground, either death, knockout, or landing a jump) |

-Combat sounds are also labeled in the Sound menu of the editor and are played programmatically when the player or NPC gets hit, strikes with a weapon, or blocks.
+Combat sounds are also labeled in the Sound menu of the editor and are played programmatically when the player or [[objects/object-types/npc|NPC]] gets hit, strikes with a weapon, or blocks.
 There are no sound notes placed in the animation files for these cases.